-The present study was conducted to determine the nitrogen dose (0, 3, 6, 9, 12 and 15 N kg da-1) with the best effects on yield and quality traits of common sunflower (Helianthus annuus L.) species (Isera, C-70165 and Teknosol) with different growth periods under ecological conditions of Erzurum Province during the years 2011 and 2012.
-Experiments were carried out in "Randomized Complete Blocks" experimental design with three replications.
-Plant height, head diameter, kernel ratio, seed yield, thousand seed weight, oil yield, oil content, protein content and harvest index were investigated as the experimental parameters.
-The highest seed yield (341.1 kg da-1), thousand seed weight (65.2 g) and head diameter (17.4 cm) were obtained from 15 kg da-1 treatment of Isera (early) cultivar; the highest oil content (45.2%), oil yield (132.0 kg da-1) and plant height (147.7 cm) were respectively observed in 3 kg da-1 treatment of C-70165 (medium early), Isera and Teknosol (late) cultivars; the highest protein content (27.2%) was observed in 12 kg da-1 nitrogen treatment of Teknosol cultivar; the highest harvest index (38.5%) was obtained from 9 kg da-1 nitrogen treatment of Isera cultivar.
-While the effects of nitrogen doses on oil content were irregular, nitrogen doses had positive impacts on seed yield.
+The present study was conducted to determine the effect of nitrogen doses $(0, 3, 6, 9, 12 \text{ and } 15 \text{ N kg da}^{-1})$ on yield and quality traits of common sunflower (Helianthus annuus L.) cultivars (Isera, C-70165 and Teknosol) with different growth periods under ecological conditions of Erzurum Province of Turkey in 2011 and 2012.
+Experiments were carried out in the Randomized Complete Blocks Design with three replications.
+Plant height, head diameter, kernel ratio, seed yield, thousand seed weight, oil yield, oil content, protein content and harvest index were investigated.
+The highest seed yield (341.1 kg da-1), thousand seed weight (65.2 g) and head diameter (17.4 cm) were obtained from 15 kg da-1 treatment of Isera (early) cultivar; the highest oil content (45.2%), oil yield (132.0 kg da-1) and plant height (147.7 cm) were respectively observed in 3 kg da-1 treatment of C-70165 (medium early), Isera and Teknosol (late) cultivar; the highest protein content (27.2%) was observed in 12 kg da-1 nitrogen treatment of Isera cultivar; the highest harvest index (38.5%) was obtained from 9 kg da-1 nitrogen treatment of Isera cultivar.
+While the effects of nitrogen doses on oil content were irregular, nitrogen doses had positive effects on seed yield.